There are a wide variety of extreme sports that are enjoyed by tourists. Sky diving, paragliding, canoeing, and ice climbing are just a few to name.

-Shark cage diving is performed underwater where a few divers or participants are locked inside a metal cage.
-The sharks freely swim around you and you can observe them from up-close.
-The cage acts as a protective barrier between you and the creature as well as protects the sharks.
+Shark cage diving is performed underwater, where a few divers or participants are locked inside a metal cage.
+The sharks freely swim around you, and you can observe them from up close.
+The cage acts as a protective barrier between you and the creature, as well as protecting the sharks.

-It is usually used for scientific observations by researchers, underwater cinematography as well as a tourist activity.
+It is usually used for scientific observations by researchers, underwater cinematography, and tourist activities.
 This activity has boosted tourism and helped employ local people.

-Cage diving is safe and no diving skills as such are needed.
+Cage diving is safe, and no diving skills are needed.
 However, before you start, you will receive safety lessons and learn how to use the equipment.

-Before your arrival, air tanks are filled, boats are fuelled, cylinders are placed inside the cages and all equipment is arranged.
+Before your arrival, air tanks are filled, boats are fueled, cylinders are placed inside the cages, and all equipment is arranged.
 Your only responsibility is to follow the instructions given by the guide and enjoy the rest of the experience.